swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Advanced/install-pre-release.md

 Try out the latest updates by switching to the pre-release version.

-The Swift extension provides pre-release builds that can be used to test out unreleased features or get bug fixes before an official release can be published.
+The Swift extension provides pre-release builds that let you test out unreleased features or get bug fixes before an official release can be published.
 Pre-release build numbers are always one minor version ahead of the most recent release.

 The "Switch to Pre-Release Version" button in the VS Code extensions view is used to install the latest pre-release builds: